googleinterns/kevin-grosman-2020/README.md

 Note that all text fields are case and space sensitive.
-Additionally, if an action of form 2, 3, or 4 is followed by “;strict” the search for a corresponding view will enforce that an exact match is found for text_displayed (in cases 2 or 3) or text_description (in case 4).
+Additionally, if an action of form 2, 3, or 4 is followed by semi-colon and then any number of flags.
+The "+strict" flag, enforces that an exact match is found for text_displayed (in cases 2 or 3) or text_description (in case 4).
+The "+noop" flag causes the action to not be executed, but rather will simply wait for the relevant view to appear (adding a no-op action after an action can be helpful for fine tuning the appearance of the view which signals the end of that action).

 #### Example:
 A text file you would feed to ``executeCuj`` might look like (also available in CUJExecutor/directions_to_googleplex.txt):
 ```
 ['start;com.google.android.apps.maps', 'edit;Search here;Googleplex', 'click;Amphitheatre']
-['click;Directions;strict', 'click;Choose starting', 'click;Your location;strict', 'click;Steps & more;strict']
+['click;Directions;strict', 'click;Choose starting', 'click;Your location;strict']
+['click;Steps & more;strict']
 5
 r
 ```